MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 ## Icons

-Bootstrap doesn't come with a bundle icon set since its version 4.
+Bootstrap doesn't come with a included icon set since its version 4.
 As a result, you need to include yourself an icon library, would you want to use one.

 The documentation recommand you some libraries, tested and used by the people behind Bootstrap.
 One of them is the **Font Awesome** library, which has [a huge amount of icons][fa-icons] to choose from.